 Some women could care less if their preferred clothing choices might be considered dated.
 And I respect that!

-But if you want to look and feel young in a natural and attractive way, I would encourage you to first take a long look in the mirror and define who is looking back at you.
+If you want to look and feel young in a natural and attractive way, I would encourage you to first take a long look in the mirror and define who is looking back at you.

 Because who you see is how you ultimately present yourself to the world.
 And, how you feel about that woman will always be reflected in your clothing choices, your demeanor, and your confidence.